 - File an application for undergraduate admission and file the FAFSA.

-High school students, be sure and check with your high school and determine if:
+High school students and transfer students, be sure and check with your school and determine if:

 For additional information, please visit the Cal Grant website.